Consort Jin (Qianlong): Family background

 Consort Jin came from the Šarhūda Fuca family, the same big family as some important women in the Qing Dynasty, like Empress Xiaoxianchun and Imperial Consort Shushen.
 Many of them were related to a famous official named Misihan and Empress Xiaoxianchun was his granddaughter.
 Consort Jin was also part of the same family, but more distantly related.
 She was the great-grandniece of the Empress.

 Misihan’s son Maci had twelve sons.
 Each son's family was called a "house."
 Consort Jin's grandfather, Fu Guang, started the fifth house.
 He was a mid-level government worker and had four sons.
 The second son, Dekejinge, was Consort Jin’s father.
 He passed the civil service exams and became a local official (called a magistrate).
 He had six sons—Consort Jin’s brothers.

 Her family mostly worked in lower-ranking government jobs.
 Although her father worked in government for many years, he didn’t rise to a very high position.
-So, her family was respected but not very powerful.